-Four remarkable results are different in the regression.
-First, FDP-sympathizers are significantly less likely diversity assenters than SPD-sympathizers, our comparison group here.
+Four remarkable results are different in the regression to the descriptive statistics.
+First, FDP-sympathisers are significantly less likely diversity assenters than SPD-sympathisers, our comparison group here.
 Moreover, the coefficient even exceeds the negative coefficient of CDU/CSU voters, meaning that FDP supporters tend to be even less likely assenters than CDU/CSU supporters.
 Second, the coefficient of migration background is negative but close to zero and non-significant.
 Migration background is not relevant for diversity assent; the significant positive bivariate association seems to be a spurious correlation.
-Third, the coefficient of big cities is non-significant.
-As medium-sized towns are the reference group in the regression model, this means that medium sized towns and big cities do not differ in the level of diversity assent.
-There is still a difference between metropolitan cities (500,000+) - with higher levels of diversity assent - on the one hand and medium sized towns and big cities on the other.
-Fourthly, the negative bivariate association between east Germany and diversity assent appears to have been spurious, and in the full model appears to be explained by other covariates - such as party sympathy or other political opinions, as the plot would suggest (see also Benoit et al. 2018).
+Third, the coefficient of living in a "big city" (the middle category city in terms of size) is not significant.
+As medium-sized towns are the reference group in the regression model, this means that medium-sized towns and big cities do not differ in the level of diversity assent.
+There is still a difference between metropolitan cities (500,000+) - with higher levels of diversity assent - on the one hand and medium-sized towns and big cities on the other.
+Fourth, the negative bivariate association between living in East Germany and diversity assent appears to have been spurious, and in the full model appears to be explained by other covariates - such as party sympathy or other political opinions, as the plot would suggest.